History of the Vienna Giant Ferris Wheel

 1897

-The Giant Ferris Wheel was built to celebrate the Golden Jubilee of Emperor Franz Josef I.
+The Vienna Giant Ferris Wheel was built to celebrate the 50th anniversary of Emperor Franz Joseph I’s reign—and became a symbol of an entire city.

 1898